-Figure A97: Production Cost Savings and Relief Distribution
+Figure A95: Production Cost Savings and Relief Distribution

-To evaluate the value of these constraints being coordinated, Figure A97 shows the relationship between the MRTO's relief capability (as it rises to 100%, the NMRTO relief falls to 0%) and the production cost savings of coordinating the constraint.
+To evaluate the value of these constraints being coordinated, Figure A95 shows the relationship between the MRTO's relief capability (as it rises to 100 percent, the NMRTO relief falls to 0 percent) and the production cost savings of coordinating the constraint.
 As before, the size of the bubbles indicates the amount of congestion associated with each constraint, and the colors separately identify MISO and SPP constraints.